What is Shamanism?

 Spiritual guidance from higher realms, it is believed, comes into many forms including that of animals, plants, trees, ancestors, star beings, elementals and teachers to be able to help us heal and bring guidance into our lives.

 Non-physical Spiritual guides or guardian angels are not in the thick of our world and can take an Eagle’s eye view of the picture of the whole.
 They can see many perspectives on the human condition and see how we, as a community, can come together as a whole, or as an individual.
-They are guided by higher wisdom and understanding and offer a more holistic perspective and guidance for the Shaman to share with their community and the individuals within it.
+They are guided by higher wisdom and understanding and offer a more holistic perspective and guidance to share with their community and the individuals within it.